jydarack/jydarack.github.io/_posts/2020-04-30-ai-decreasing-population.md

 ---
 layout: post
 title:  "AI x Decreasing Population (Keisuke Nakahara)"
-book_author: "Keisuke Nakahar"
+book_author: "Keisuke Nakahara"
 categories: finished
+review_lang: en
 ---

 I recently bought a few Japanese books on the intersection of AI and social issues.
-AI×人口減少 by Keisuke Nakhara is one of those.
+AI×人口減少 by Keisuke Nakahara is one of those.
 Least to say, I have mixed feelings.
 Spoiler: definitely not worth the 1500¥ + tax I put into it.

 ## Decreasing population